 College students are usually pretty stressed with lots of classes and exams.
 But you also need to relax and have some down-time to stay healthy.
 When you are always stressed, it can cause you many problems which can adversely affect your health.
 Try to create a routine and give yourself regular breaks.
 You can do this by reading a book, watching television shows, picking up a hobby, and hanging out with friends.

 College life is indeed challenging because of the loads of work and responsibilities that you have to face each day.
 However, those things should not become hindrances in healthy living.
-Even when you have a hectic schedule in college, by following the tips we shared, you can still live healthily.
+College brings out the feeling that you are an adult now, and with this feeling comes significant responsibilities and challenging study schedules.